Model management and deployment in IBM Watson Machine Learning

-To expose a checkpoint of assets to outside users, a DSX administrator can create a project release and deploy the assets within it.
-A project release represents a project tag that can be launched as a production environment within DSX Local.
-The DSX administrator can monitor releases and deployments from the IBM Deployment Manager.
+To expose a checkpoint of assets to outside users, a Deployment Admin can create a project release and deploy the assets within it.
+A project release represents a project tag that can be launched as a production environment within Watson Studio Local.

 Create a project release

-A DSX administrator creates a project release out of the state of a project at a given point in time as denoted by a user-defined tag.
+A Deployment Admin creates a project release out of the state of a project at a given point in time as denoted by a user-defined tag.
 After the project release is created, assets within this project release can then be deployed.

-Requirement: If you create a project release from a DSX Local source project, this source project must have a tag (specified from the Commit and push window).
+If you create a project release from a Watson Studio Local source project, this source project must have a tag (specified from the Commit and push window).
 If you create a project release from a remote Git repository, the project must also have a valid tag.
-Restriction: You cannot create a release for a library project.

 To create a project release, complete the following steps:

-- In the IBM Deployment Manager, go to the Project releases page and click new project release.
+- In the Watson Machine Learning client, go to the Project releases page and click Add Project Release.

-- Click From DSX to select a Source project and Tag in DSX Local to associate the release to.
+- Click From Watson Studio Local and select a source project and tag in Watson Studio Local to associate the release to.
 Click From repository to import a release from a Git repo (a personal access token is required).
-Click From file to import a preexisting project from your local device (ensure the filename does not contain a space).
+Click From file to import a preexisting project from your local device (note that the file must be an exported project; an exported project release is not accepted).
+Ensure the file name does not contain a space.

 - Type in a name that is descriptive and unique.
 The name can contain hyphens but not special characters such as a period (.).

-- Type in the Route.
+- Type the route to use.
 The route is the unique ID for the project release, and is used within the deployments' REST paths and URLs.
 It can contain at least 2 and at most 26 lowercase alphanumeric characters and hyphens, and must start with a letter and end with a letter or number.

-As a result, DSX Local creates an offline release, unlocked for editing.
-You can now click the Assets tab to preview assets and deploy them into the release.
+Watson Machine Learning creates an offline release, unlocked for editing.
+You can now click the Members tab to assign an Admin to the release.
+By default, the Admin of the release is you.

 |Models||N||Y||N||Requires that you associate a batch scoring script with it.|